FREQUENTLY ASKED QUESTIONS

 My home studio is located in a private gated community that features plenty of free guest parking, and is conveniently located in College Park, MD just moments from I-95 and the 495 Beltway.
 I am also accessible via Metro and Metro Bus (plan your route here).
 When you book an appointment, the address and gate access instructions will be sent a day prior via email.
 As my home studio is also my private residence, please do not share my location to strangers, friends, or family -- no matter how well you might know them.
 Please note that the studio is located on the 4th floor in a property with no elevator access.
 If you are a disabled person in need of special accommodations, please inform me prior to your appointment so that I can arrange a (nearby) coffee-shop henna session for you (schedule permitting).

-Please cancel or schedule your appointment via the link in your appointment email at least 12 hrs in advance.
-Should you fail to cancel your appointment within the indicated time frame, you will be required to pay entire balance up front to re-book.
-If you fail to cancel your appointment entirely, you will be listed as a no call/no show and will be required to pay the entire balance up front as well as a 20% re-booking fee.
-After 1st re-booking, any and all deposits are non-transferable and non-refundable!
+Please cancel or reschedule your appointment via the link in your appointment email at least 12 hrs in advance.
+Should you fail to cancel or reschedule your appointment within the indicated time frame, you will lose your deposit and will need to pay another deposit in order to re-book.
+All deposits are non-refundable but are transferable up to one reschedule.
+After 1st reschedule, any and all deposits are non-transferable and non-refundable!
 No exceptions.

 I am running late to my appointment.
 What should I do?

-Can I book my appointment outside of your normal weekday-evening hours?
+Can I book my appointment outside of your normal hours?

 Despite working a full-time job outside of my henna biz, I prefer taking henna clients in the evening so that you can rest once you get back home.
 Resting and not performing in rigorous activity is an essential part of your henna aftercare, and this is most easily done in the evening.
-Furthermore, henna should be applied 1-3 days prior to a special occasion to allow for the design to fully develop, and seeing as though most events take place over the weekend, I do not typically set weekend appointments.
-I am sometimes available to accommodate a weekend or earlier weekday appointment via client request and a (non-negotiable) $120 henna minimum.
+I am sometimes available to accommodate an appointment outside of my normal hours via client request and a (non-negotiable) $120 henna minimum.
 To book your appointment outside of my normal business hours, please request an appointment.